-Money origami flowers are an interesting alternative to giving a bouquet of fresh flowers for a special occasion like a birthday or graduation.
-They look complicated at first glance but are actually quite easy to fold.
+Dollar bill origami flowers are a fun alternative to giving a bouquet of fresh flowers for a special occasion like a birthday or graduation.
+They look complicated at first glance but they are actually quite easy to fold.

-This design uses four bills, but you can use the same basic technique to create a variety of dollar bill origami flowers by adding more petals and adjusting the fullness each of each petal in Step 6.
-You could also try making the flowers smaller by folding in the smaller sides of... the bill before folding the four corners to the center line.
+This design uses four bills, but you can use the same basic technique to create a variety of dollar bill origami flowers by adding more petals and adjusting the fullness each of each petal.
+You can also make the flowers smaller by folding in the smaller sides of the bill before folding the four corners to the center line.

-If you want to make an arrangement of flowers, but don't have a budget that permits making them all from bills, you can cut a sheet of 6 inch x 6 inch origami paper in half and use these rectangles to fold a paper version of this flower design.
+If you want to make an arrangement of flowers, but don't have a budget that permits making them all from bills, you can cut a sheet of six-inch square origami paper in half and use the two rectangles to fold a paper version of this flower design.

 01 of 07